A healthy chocolatey indulgence, this easy no-sugar recipe for homemade chocolate yogurt is made with creamy Greek yogurt and cocoa powder.

 How to make homemade chocolate yogurt

-Once fully mixed, I like to let the homemade chocolate yogurt rest for about 30 minutes at room temperature.
+Once fully mixed, I like to let the mixture rest for about 30 minutes at room temperature.
 This allows the flavors to meld and dissolves any remaining stubborn cocoa powder.

 Is Greek yogurt keto?